90 Degree & Parallel vs. ATG Squats

-Recently a study performed at the A.T.
+As previously mentioned a recent study performed at the A.T.
 University in Arizona compared the effects of squat depth on sprint and jump performance.
 Participants were assigned either to a partial squat training protocol, parallel squat protocol, or full deep squat (ATG) protocol.
 Results showed that partial squats and parallel squats both had a significant impact on improving vertical jump performance (with slightly greater results in the partial squat group) while the deep squat protocol elicited essentially no improvements in sprint or jump performance.
 In other words deep or ATG squats appeared to have no favorable impact on performance related attributes other than improving the ability of the individual to perform ATG squats.

 This represents the same phenomena I’ve witnessed when training my own athletes.
 For instance, I often work with athletes who before seeking my services were previously squatting with ATG technique (often times with form that would be considered very solid even amongst ATG enthusiasts).
 When we asses them we notice a direction correlation: those who were incorporating ATG squats display significant flaws in jumping technique, running form, and overall movement mechanics as they’ve disrupted their natural biomechanics and length-tension relationship of their muscles.
-Once we re-train them to squat to parallel with proper mechanics not only do they stop complaining of pulled muscles and continuous tweaks they were once accruing during their time of using ATG squats, but their vertical jump height, sprint speed, and overall form on these various activities markedly improves within weeks.
+Once we re-train them to squat to 90 degrees with proper mechanics not only do they stop complaining of pulled muscles and continuous tweaks they were once accruing during their time of using ATG squats, but their vertical jump height, sprint speed, and overall form on these various activities markedly improves within weeks.

 Eventually It Breaks